Adalimumab-adbm (By injection)

 - Check the liquid in the prefilled syringe.
 It should be clear and colorless to slightly yellow.
 Do not use it if it is cloudy, discolored, or has particles in it.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
-Do not inject into skin areas that are red, bruised, tender, hard, or scared.
+Do not inject into skin areas that are red, bruised, tender, hard, or scarred.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.